What is the HMC Projects scholarship programme?

 Scholars are recommended to investigate opportunities to study at universities outside the UK, either back in their home country or elsewhere in Europe where some courses are taught in English and the tuition fees are much lower.

 What is the total cost I might be expected to pay towards the scholarship?

-In almost all countries, applicants will be charged by their national or local coordinators for the administrative costs of handling their application and also for the English language test if required.
+In almost all countries, applicants will be charged by their national (local) coordinators for the administrative costs of handling their application and also for the English language test if required.
 These charges are not refundable.
 Parents of students successful in winning full scholarships will be also expected to pay a fee to HMC Projects to cover the administrative costs of the scholarship programme.
-This fee is currently £1750 for students who come from or have citizenship of a country in the EEA and £1250 for those who do not.
+This fee is currently £1250.
 While schools pay all tuition and boarding fees, there will be 'extra' charges to parents arising from school trips and the purchase of textbooks and uniform, and (in some cases) examination fees.
-Although the HMC Projects bursary (see below), paid to full scholars, will cover some of these costs, parents will normally need to provide financial support for their children, much as they would provide 'pocket money' at home.
-Parents will be required to meet the cost of air fares and other travel expenses to and from the UK at the beginning and end of the school year and for school holidays and (if applicable) half-term holidays.
+Parents will need to provide financial support for their children, much as they would provide 'pocket money' at home.
+Parents will be required to meet the cost of air fares and other travel expenses to and from the school in the UK at the beginning and end of the school year and for school holidays and (if applicable) half-term holidays.